Read all about endorsements in a car insurance policy. For more information, check out the car insurance policy from Zurich Kotak General Insurance.

 There is no fixed limit on how often car insurance endorsements can be requested during a policy year.
 However, endorsements should ideally be made only when genuinely required.

 Frequent changes can increase administrative complexity and raise the risk of documentation inconsistencies.
-Reviewing the policy document carefully at issuance helps minimise the need for subsequent endorsements.
+Careful review of the policy document at issuance helps reduce the need for subsequent endorsements.

 The charges associated with endorsement in car insurance depend on the nature of the modification.
 Simple corrections, such as spelling errors or address updates, are usually processed without additional cost.

-However, endorsements that affect coverage, vehicle specifications, or risk profile may lead to premium adjustments.
+However, endorsements that affect coverage, vehicle specifications, or the risk profile may result in premium adjustments.
 For example:

 ● Adding coverage or add-ons